Illinois lawmakers weigh heightened abortion protections

 The bill, which the Legislature would have to pass Tuesday before a new round of lawmakers was sworn in Wednesday, would shield reproductive health care patients and providers from out-of-state legal action and widen access to reproductive care.
 It would also protect the licenses of Illinois health care professionals who provide care that is illegal in another state and prevent insurers from charging more for out-of-network care when in-network providers object to treatment on moral grounds.

 The Democratic-led House and Senate were working Tuesday to iron out differences in their versions of the bills.
+The Senate approved its version late Tuesday afternoon, and the bill headed back to the House.

 Planned Parenthood of Illinois said that since Roe was overturned, it has seen more out-of-state patients than ever.
 Before the Dobbs decision in the U.S. Supreme Court left abortion up to states, Planned Parenthood saw patients from 10 to 15 other states besides Illinois.
 Since then, its clinics have treated patients from 33 states.